 Clean The Coffee Pot

-Put two cups of the white distilled vinegar in the coffee pot reservoir and turn on.
+Put two cups of the white distilled vinegar in the instant coffee pot reservoir and turn on.
 Let the vinegar pour through it unfiltered.
 Once the vinegar has run through once, run a full pot of water through to get the remains of the vinegar out.
 And BOOM your coffee pot insides are clean.

 - White distilled vinegar